Use a table saw to cut cabinet parts

 What is the difference between a first fix and a second fix saw?

 First Fix involves structural work such as roof struts, wall studding, framing, and joists, whereas the Second Fix refers to the finishing work done after the plastering.
 First, fixing carpentry is the first stage of the woodwork when constructing a building, and it involves all the work from its foundations to becoming ready for plastering.
-This stage starts from the frame of the building to the point of decorating.
+This stage starts from the frame of the building to the point of decorating.ย

 The tasks involved include stud work, floating floors, staircases, window boards, and internal door linings.
-The second fix comprises all the work that happens after the plastering process, and it ensures that the woodwork of the building has all of the finishing touches.
+The second fix comprises all the work after the plastering process, and it ensures that the woodwork of the building has all of the finishing touches.
 The tasks include internal hardwood and softwood doors, skirting and moldings, pre-formed door sets, and staircase components.